 Titans, Eagles lead NFL with most lowering-head penalties

-Titans, Eagles lead NFL with most lowering-head penaltiesTennessee Titans wide receiver Nick Williams (14) loses his helmet as he tries to bring down Tampa Bay Buccaneers running back Shaun Wilson, right, in the second half of a preseason NFL football game Saturday, Aug.
-18, 2018, in Nashville, Tenn.
-(AP Photo/James Kenney)

 NASHVILLE, Tenn.
-(AP) -- The NFL tapped Titans head coach Mike Vrabel to narrate a video detailing the new rule on lowering the head to initiate contact, hoping the man who played 14 years as a linebacker in the league could more easily explain how players should adapt.
+(AP) — The NFL tapped Titans coach Mike Vrabel to narrate a video detailing the new rule on lowering the head to initiate contact, hoping the man who played 14 years as a linebacker in the league could more easily explain how players should adapt.

 Now Vrabel's own Titans (0-2) find themselves tied with defending champion Philadelphia for the most lowering-the-head penalties through two preseason games with five apiece.
 Tennessee was flagged three times for the new rule in an opening loss in Green Bay , and the Titans added two more in Saturday night's 30-14 loss to Tampa Bay .